AnitaBella/AnitaBella/README.md

 - 👀 I’m interested in coding, reading, exploring, swimming, hanging out and baking.
 - 🌱 I’m currently learning Spanish, French, Chinese languages along with C, R, JavaScript and other languages.
 - 💞️ I’m looking to collaborate on something easy, because I am just a beginner.
-- 📫 How to reach me ...
-IG: anita_a_bella  FB: Anita Ani
 - 😃 I am very shy and bit insecure, but once I am comfortable, I am a very open and interesting person.
 I am looking forward to meeting new people, making new friends, and working on projects.